benhowell/benhowell.github.com/_drafts/introducing-user-interfaces-with-nashorn-and-javafx.md

 {% endhighlight %}

 Our little app is done.
 To execute, just do this in the shell:
+(oh, don't forget to add your own images and captions, or else get this entire project from [GitHub][1])
 {% highlight bash linenos=table %}
 jjs -fx slideshow.js
 {% endhighlight %}